Countly/countly-sdk-documentation/ios/next.md

 </p>
 <h1>Push Notifications</h1>
 <p>
-  To disable push notifications altogether in order to avoid App Store Connect warnings you need to define a “COUNTLY_EXCLUDE_PUSHNOTIFICATIONS” macro.
+  To disable push notifications in your app and avoid App Store Connect warnings, you can define the macro "COUNTLY_EXCLUDE_PUSHNOTIFICATIONS" in your project's preprocessor macros setting.
+The location of this setting will vary depending on the development environment you are using.
 </p>
 <p>
-  The macro "COUNTLY_EXCLUDE_PUSHNOTIFICATIONS" can be defined in the project's preprocessor macros setting.
-The location of this setting will vary depending on the development environment being used.<br>
-  For example, in Xcode, you can define this macro by going to the project settings, selecting the build target, and then selecting the "Build Settings" tab.
-Under "Apple LLVM - Preprocessing" you will find the "Preprocessor Macros" section, where you can add the macro "COUNTLY_EXCLUDE_PUSHNOTIFICATIONS" in the Debug and/or Release fields.
+  For example, in Xcode, you can define this macro by navigating to the project settings, selecting the build target, and then selecting the "Build Settings" tab.
+Under the "Apple LLVM - Preprocessing" section, you will find the "Preprocessor Macros" where you can add the macro "COUNTLY_EXCLUDE_PUSHNOTIFICATIONS" to the Debug and/or Release fields.
+This will exclude push notifications from the build and avoid the App Store Connect warnings.
 </p>
 <h2>Setting up APNs Authentication</h2>
 <p>